Advertiser Disclosure

 Even if your card does have a grace period, it will likely be removed if you start carrying a balance from month to month.

-While you won’t get hit with any fees for late payment, you WILL lose your grace period.
-Losing your grace period means that you’ll start immediately accruing daily interest on any new purchases as well as owning interest on the remaining unpaid $20.
-The exact cost for this will vary based on your card’s APR, but you should know that these costs are entirely avoidable.
+While you won’t get hit with any fees for late payment, you will lose your grace period.
+Losing your grace period means that you start immediately accruing daily interest on any new purchases as well as owning interest on the remaining unpaid $20.
+The exact cost for this varies based on your card’s APR, but you should know that these costs are entirely avoidable.

-Depending on your card, you can regain access to your grace period by paying off your credit card statement balance in full for 1 to 2 consecutive billing cycles.
+Depending on your card, you can regain access to your grace period by paying off your credit card statement balance in full for 1 or 2 consecutive billing cycles.

 Not Making Minimum Payments